 - Ensure you have only one antivirus program installed and running on your computer

-For more advice, take a look at Bakari’s article on why you might have a slow computer or Tina’s guide on speeding up Windows.
+For more advice, take a look at Bakari’s article on why you might have a slow computer.

 Still Having Problems?
 Try MakeUseOf Answers